 You will need to consider various angles when demonstrating the property owner’s or business’s liability in your accident.
 You will be filing your injury claim with their insurance company, and most insurance companies are skilled in looking for ways to reduce their liability in an accident.
 To level the playing field, it’s best to contact a Georgia slip and fall accident lawyer for help as soon as possible.

-What if I Was Partially at Fault for the Damages in My Slip and Fall Accident?
+What If I Was Partially at Fault for the Damages in My Georgia Slip-and-Fall Accident?

-If you are negligent for a part of your accident, you will need to accept your percentage of liability, but you can still recover for the remaining percentage.
-Your total compensation would be reduced by the percentage of fault you hold—and the owner’s or store’s insurance company would be responsible for the rest.
+If you are negligent for a part of your accident, you will need to accept your percentage of liability, but you can still recover for the remaining portion.
+Your total compensation would get reduced by the percentage of fault you hold, and the owner’s or store’s insurance company would be responsible for the rest.

 Contact a slip and fall accident lawyer right away if you may be partially at fault for the accident.
 An attorney can help make sure you’re not blamed for more than your share while also seeking compensation for the property owner’s percentage of liability.